CityOfNewYork/nyco-patterns/src/objects/mailchimp/mailchimp.md

-## Signup Form

-Signup Forms can be hosted on Mailchimp using the [Form Builder](https://mailchimp.com/help/how-the-form-builder-works/).
+Sign-up Forms can be hosted on Mailchimp using the [Form Builder](https://mailchimp.com/help/how-the-form-builder-works/).
 By default, these forms will be styled in the brand of Mailchimp but they can be customized using NYCO Patterns values.
 Additionally, typography and buttons can be customize by importing a stylesheet via the CDN.

 ### Form Builder